 Quarkus handled 197 requests/second on OpenJDK and consumed only 255MB of memory.
 When running as a native image, it took 368MB.

-The biggest change that we saw was that MicroNaut is not efficient at all under heavy load.
+The biggest change that we saw was that MicroNaut is not efficient at all under heavy loads.
 It was using about 880MB when running in OpenJDK.
 It is consuming more than SpringBoot and is highly wasteful.

 The compilation time of Spring Boot and Quarkus frameworks when using JDK is quite similar.
 Spring Boot using JDBC took 6.98 seconds.
 Quarkus was a bit slower at 10.7 seconds.